RicardoMonteiroSimoes/TransferGrid/README.md

 [Transfergrid.java](https://github.com/FancyJavaStuff/TransferGrid/blob/master/src/ch/rs/reflectorgrid/Transfergrid.java) contains several functions to give you more customization:

 <b>public boolean editable () default true</b> <br />
-Lets you make a annoted variable uneditable, so that the user can only see what is in it.
+Lets you make an annoted variable uneditable, so that the user can only see what is in it.

 <b>public String[] options () default {}</b> <br />
 This function enables you to set options for the variable.
 This turns the variable into a ComboBox, from which the user can pick an option you set here.
-Please bear in mind that putting something into options() will result it always turning into a ComboBox, no matter what you set in <b>fieldtype()</b>
+Please bear in mind that putting something into options() will result in it always turning into a ComboBox, no matter what you set in <b>fieldtype()</b>

 <b>public Fieldtype fieldtype () default Fieldtype.TEXTFIELD</b> <br />
 This function can be set to one of the following enums:

 <i>TEXTFIELD <br />TEXTAREA</i>

 Its default value is <i>TEXTFIELD</i>.
 If you have a variable that resembles something like notes, or a text, you can set it to <i>TEXTAREA</i> to generate a better fitting field.
+Please referr to the Examples further down to see it in action.

 ### Transfergrid